 If home is where the heart is, then kitchens are clearly one of the vital organs that convert a house into a home.
-So it is no surprise that kitchen renovations are among the most popular remodeling projects tackled each year.
+So it is no surprise that kitchen remodeling is among the most popular remodeling projects tackled each year.

 Not only does updating your kitchen breathe new life into your home, it adds value to it should you decide to sell.
 According to Remodeling Online’s Cost vs. Value Report, even a moderate kitchen remodeling project will return an average of 80% of its cost when it comes time to sell the home.